milesdai/TAoE3Solutions/README.md

 ```
 fig:<chapterNum>.<exerciseNum>.<figureNum>
 ```
-For example, for the fourth image/circuit in the solutions for exerise number 3.2, we will use 3.2.4 as the label.
+For example, suppose the solutions for exercise 3.2 use six different circuit drawings/images.
+To label the fourth image/circuit, use fig:3.2.4 as the label.
 Use this notation for images as well as circuits (which are just treated internally as images).

 #### Miscellaneous
 * `\todo{noteToSelf}` is a handy macro that will insert `noteToSelf` in bolded red text withing the final document as a reminder of unfinished work.